 A game about language and thought

 It's five minutes in the future and we've just made first contact.
 In Xenolanguage, you are a linguist tasked with deciphering an alien language.
 As you gain fluency, you begin to see the world differently.
-Based on Ted Chiang's "Story of Your Life".
+A tabletop roleplaying game inspired by Ted Chiang's "Story of Your Life".